-The faculty code may also be downloaded as a .PDF by clicking here:
+The current Faculty Code may also be downloaded as a .PDF by clicking here:

 The .PDF is ideal for printing and searching.